Live from New York, it's Saturday Night!: Instances used

 Chevy Chase said the line on the first show that aired, October 11, 1975.

 The phrase is typically spoken by one or more of: a host, cast member(s), and/or the musical guest.
 It has been exclaimed in every season except one (the 1981–1982 season, the first full season with Dick Ebersol as producer, except the October 31, 1981 episode).

 It was first said live on air by Chevy Chase, on SNLs first show on October 11, 1975.
 Lorne Michaels later explained in an oral history of the show that he made the decision to do a cold open on the Thursday night before the premiere episode.
 Using the phrase to signal the transition from the opening sketch to the rest of the show was a risky move, because it was immediately preceded by a surrealist sketch (indeed, the show's very first one) and the audience was not yet familiar with the show's format.

 For all but two of the first season's 24 episodes (Garrett Morris when Richard Pryor hosted and Gerald Ford when Ron Nessen hosted), Chase delivered the phrase after a pratfall of some kind.
 Even when the show is not aired on a Saturday—such as the Saturday Night Live Weekend Update Thursday specials aired from 2008 to 2012, and again in 2017—the traditional line is used.

 The person delivering the phrase usually breaks character and the fourth wall, in that the phrase is normally not spoken to other cast members as part of the regular dialogue in the opening sketch.
 Instead, the person suddenly turns (if not already facing downstage) and delivers the phrase directly to the audience and the camera with a full-throated shout.
 At the same time, the camera zooms in for a tight close-up shot of the person's face, followed by a dissolve or smash cut to the show's opening montage and titles.
 In other sketches, when the phrase is delivered by multiple cast members, the camera usually zooms out as they shout the line.

+The line has been delivered the most times by former cast member Kate McKinnon, who has done so 74 times, as of Season 51.
+She is closely followed by former SNL cast member Darrell Hammond.
+A complete list of the most times saying the line reveals that cast members have done it the most.
+The non-cast member with the most LFNY lines is Alec Baldwin.